WebDevStudios/constant-contact-forms/readme.txt

 5. Basic Form

 == Changelog ==

+= 2.8.0 =
+* Added: Form frontend preview when working with Forms Block and block is not selected.
+* Added: Ability to toggle frontend visibility for a form's description field.
+Allows to use as admin-only description.
+* Added: Missed signup connection attempts count and reCAPTCHA status to Constant Contact Forms's Site Health Panel.
+* Added: Quick links to duplicate a chosen form.
+* Fixed: Touched up CSS for the WP Admin and RTL based languages.
+* Updated: Converted majority of Constant Contact Forms admin-side Javascript away from jQuery base.
+* Updated: amended admin email notifications to not promote email marketing, if site owner is already a Constant Contact account holder.
+* Updated: CMB2 and Encryption internal libraries.

 = 2.7.0 =
 * Fixed: Issues around opt-in options not showing until a list was chosen and the form saved.